mucommander/mucommander/readme.txt

 Known issues:
 - Some translations may not be up-to-date.
 Refer to http://trac.mucommander.com/wiki/Translations for more information.
-- Windows: Recycle Bin not working on Windows 64-bit with a 64-bit Java runtime (ticket #234).
-One way to work around this issue is to use a 32-bit Java runtime.
 - Mac OS X: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
 - Executable permissions on local files are not properly preserved when running a unix-based OS with Java 1.5.